esl/MongooseIM/doc/user-guide/Getting-started.md

 ### Download a package

-Go to the [downloads](https://www.erlang-solutions.com/resources/download.html) section of the Erlang Solution website, and choose the version of MongooseIM you want.
+Go to the [downloads](https://www.erlang-solutions.com/resources/download.html) section of the Erlang Solutions website, and choose the version of MongooseIM you want.
 The following sections describe the installation process for different operating systems.

 ### Ubuntu and Debian